 Retail's BIG Show Report: 6 Trends to Watch in '11

-Get the working capital your business needs from Entrepreneur Lending, powered by CAN Capital.
-Learn More »Yesterday brought the end of the annual National Retail Federation convention, known as Retail's Big Show, held this year in New York City.
+Opinions expressed by Entrepreneur contributors are their own.Yesterday brought the end of the annual National Retail Federation convention, known as Retail's Big Show, held this year in New York City.
 This year's 100th anniversary event was an opportunity for more than 18,000 retailers to gather and discuss the big picture -- where retail is headed as we go into the next decade.